austintackaberry/100-days-of-code/log.md

  **Today's Progress**: Finished the Basic Algorithm Scripting Section and JSON APIs and AJAX Section.
 Messed around with Vim and Atom.

  **Thoughts**: After reading about different text editors/IDEs, I figured I'd give Vim a try.
 I really like the keyboard shortcuts, but at this point I think I need to focus on my code rather than figuring out how to use Vim.
 After messing around with Atom, I think I am going to make the switch from Intellij Idea.
 I like that Atom is open source and doesn't block certain packages unless you pay.

+### Day 15: August 6, 2017

+**Today's Progress**: Completed random quote generator and local weather web application.

+**Thoughts**: Using javascript to make dynamic webpages is pretty neat.
+I think I should start a blog to document my journey of learning to code.
+I really want to get into the back-end already!
+I feel like I keep putting off actually utilizing bootstrap; I would like to make attractive webpages, but it seems time-consuming.
+The CodeClub meetup today was a bust.
+Note to self: give members more than 2 days notice for a meetup.